sisoe24/Python-Easy-Print/README.md

 - `pythonEasyPrint.customSymbol`: `string`

   A custom unicode symbol to be used inside the print.
-Could also be an emoji: 👉.

-  >Note: it should be the symbol representation and not the unicode code point.
+Could also be an emoji: 👉 (as symbol representation, not the unicode code point).

 - `pythonEasyPrint.customStatement`: `string`

   A custom statement to be used when using the command `pythonEasyPrint.customStatement`.
 This setting allows for a complete new statement to be generated.
-In addition to the placeholders mentioned in _Add Custom Message_ the following two placeholders will be available:
+In addition to the placeholders mentioned in _Add Custom Message_, the following two placeholders will be available:

   - `{text}`: The selected/hover text.
   - `{symbol}`: The unicode character.

   Examples:

-  - `print('{symbol} {text} ->', {text}, '<-)`
+  - `print('{symbol} {text} ->', {text}, '<-')`
   - `customFunction({text})`

+    ![customPrint](https://raw.githubusercontent.com/sisoe24/Python-Easy-Print/main/images/customPrint.gif)

   > Note: This statement will be ignored from the comment/uncomment/delete commands.

-    ![customPrint](https://raw.githubusercontent.com/sisoe24/Python-Easy-Print/main/images/customPrint.gif)

 - `pythonEasyPrint.hover.includeParentCall`: `boolean`